kevinhartig/files/BUNDLED_DAPP_GUIDE.md

 Important fields:
 - `bundled: true` - Indicates this is a bundled DApp
-- `globalExport: "FilesApp"` - The name of the global variable that exposes the DApp
+- `globalExport: "DApp"` - The name of the global variable that exposes the DApp
 - `entryPoint` - Path to the main JavaScript bundle
 - `dependencies.css` - CSS files to load
 - `permissions` - Required permissions for the DApp